ASE-FS21-TrialNError/TrialNError-Server/README.md

 # TrialNError-Server

 ## General information
 This application server provides authentication as well as app administration.
-This app was created using the [nestjs](https://nestjs.com/) framework and stores data in [MongoDB](https://www.mongodb.com/).
+This app was created using the [nestjs](https://nestjs.com/) with TypeScript as programming language  For Backend Framework and Database is  [MongoDB](https://www.mongodb.com/).

 ## High-level components